This course scheduled to take 24 months may of necessity be extended to include any delay or re-presentation of essays and any additional topics.

 Students who have completed the academic work and are considered to be of sufficient standard to enter the examination will be invited to do so.

-The President’s Day & Graduation Ceremony is held annually at Hunton Park (Hertfordshire) – a delightful Queen Anne Mansion set in parkland.
+The President’s Day & Graduation Ceremony is held annually in UK.
 Graduands (wearing the academic robes and colours of TTS) receive their Diplomas from the President in the presence of Family and Friends.

 RDO BOOK AWARD (at the Graduation Ceremony)

 The Robert D Olding Book Award.
-This is a volume occasionally presented where a student has demonstrated an outstanding performance throughout the course.
+This is a volume occasionally presented where a candidate has demonstrated an outstanding performance throughout the course.

 MENTORS will be appropriately qualified and experienced persons